GSA/digitalgov.gov/content/resources/bilingual-glossaries-dictionaries-style-guides.md

 #### USAGov Bilingual Style Guide

-A practical guide on the use best practices to create bilingual digital content for USAGov and USAGov en Español. https://www.usa.gov/style-guide/table-of-contents
+The [USAGov Bilingual Style Guide](https://www.usa.gov/style-guide/table-of-contents) is a practical guide on the best practices used to create bilingual digital content for [USAGov](https://www.usa.gov/) and [USAGov en Español](https://www.usa.gov/espanol/).

 #### The City and County of San Francisco